JaMo42/spellcheck_comments/doc/CONFIGURATION.md

     # Note: characters must also be treated as strings
     # Note: characters could be omitted here since all
     #       comment tokens are longer than 1 character
-    #       a strings only exist to not wrongly match
+    #       and strings only exist to not wrongly match
     #       comment tokens.
     { begin="'", escape="\\'", end="'" },
 ]